Claiming Youth Allowance

 If you are claiming online, you can submit your claim electronically at the end of the process.

 Book an appointment (job seekers only)

-If you are a Youth Allowance job seeker customer claiming online, you will need to make an online booking for an appointment to assess your participation requirements.
+If you are a Youth Allowance job seeker customer claiming online, you will need to make an online booking for an appointment to assess your Mutual Obligation Requirements.
 We will call you at the time and date you select.
 This appointment must be booked within 14 days of submitting your claim.